welthagenchristopher/trafficanalysis/README.md

 Not much happening here.
 The combination of streamlit and scapy, I've found, is pretty bad for this purpose.

-The functionality relating to consistent, fast data flow between python, and the streamlit browser application is shaky at best, and doesn't offer a whole lot in regards to capabilities for handling fast processing.
+The functionality relating to consistent, fast data flow between the flask backend, and the streamlit browser application is shaky at best, and doesn't offer a whole lot in regards to capabilities for handling fast processing.
 It uses websockets which handle the raw data flow alright, but the UI update mechanisms really tank the whole thing - reruns are not at all suitable, and the containerised UI elements that can handle